pcsiszar/Shadowrun-5.5/Core/Errata.md

 Sprites no longer have their own initiative and instead act on the same turn as their summoner.

-When a sprite is summoned, instead of it receiving the actions from it's dice pool, the summoner gets extra Minor Actions equal to the sprite's initiative dice count.
+When a sprite is summoned, instead of it receiving the actions from it's dice pool, the summoner gets extra 4 extra Minor Actions.
 The total Minor Actions a character can use in their turn is six, no matter what.

 The Minor actions gained this way can only be used to control the Sprite, however, other Actions you have can also be